Why CBEC Ecosystems Are the New Infrastructure for International Growth in 2026

 Warehouse ownership Required Bonded warehouse as service

-Customer data visibility Low (via distributors) Realtime, direct
+Customer data visibility Low (via distributors) Real‑time, direct

 Failure rate 60–70% Under 20% (industry est.)